-Indicator 31 27 For those who provide Gypsy/Travellers sites - Average weekly rent per pitch. (i) The total amount of rent set for all pitches during the reporting year.(ii) The total number of pitches.
+Indicator 31 27 For those who provide Gypsy/Travellers sites - Average weekly rent per pitch. (i) The total number of pitches, (ii)The total manner of picties, (ii)The total amount of rent set for all pitches during the reporting year.
 Definition A pitch A defined serviced area provided by the landlord where mainly gypsies and travellers place their homes.
 Inclusions/ Ensure to include: exclusions Rent set for all pitches whether occupied or empty.
 SHR To calculate the indicator we will divide: Calculation (i) the total amount (£s) for rent set for all pitches during the reporting year.
-By: (ii) the total number of pitches.
+By:(ii) the total number of pitches.
 Divided by 52.

-Indicator 32 28 For those who provide sites - percentage of Gypsy/Travellers satisfied with the landlord's management of the site. (i) Number of Gypsies/Travellers who responded to: 'How satisfied or dissatisfied are you with {your landlord name's} management of your site?' (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Site management services All services provided by the landlord to ensure sites are well maintained and managed.
+Indicator 32 28 For those who provide sites - percentage of Gypsy/Travellers satisfied with the landlord's management of the site. (i) Number of Gypsies/Travellers who responded to: 'How satisfied or dissatisfied are you with {your landlord name's} management of your site?' (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Site management services All services provided by the landlord to ensure sites are well maintained and managed.
 Survey guidance This indicator would not form part of a comprehensive satisfaction survey.
 We have allowed for flexibility in how this data is collected.
 For example, landlords may choose to carry out exit surveys to gather feedback from those leaving during the year.
 More information can be found in our conducting surveys of tenants and service users advisory guidance.
 SHR To calculate the indicator, we will divide: